syuen1/RevDebugger/README.md

 How to use Parser:

-[convert a sorce code to a forward byte code]
+[Compile a sorce code to a forward byte code]
 -----------------------------
 command:
-java -cp . javacc parser.jj
+javacc parser.jj

-javac Parser.java
+javac *.java

 java Parser "sorce code name"
 ------------------------------